 Finding the Best Places to Retire Since 2006!

-Overview: In the fertile countryside of northwestern Oregon's Willamette Valley, Dundee is about 30 miles from Portland.
-It started out in the 1880s and today is known for its wine (Pinot Noir in particular) and food.
+In the fertile, scenic countryside of northwestern Oregon's Willamette Valley, Dundee is about 30 miles from Portland.
+It started out in the 1880s and today is known for its foodie culture and wine scene, with Pinot Noir particularly popular.

 More than 20 wineries are in town and the surrounding hills, and some of Oregon's best farm-to-table restaurants are in Dundee's walkable downtown.
 Establishments such as Red Hills Market sell charcuterie, cheese, craft beer, and spirits.
 The farmers' market happens every Saturday and attracts a hungry crowd.
-Dundee is a bicycle friendly town, and it is served by the Chehalem Park and Recreation District.
+Dundee is a bicycle friendly place, and it is served by the Chehalem Park and Recreation District.
 The Willamette River flows along Dundee's eastern border, and its Chehalem Boat Launch, which is free to use, is a favorite with kayakers.
-It is also a good point to start an exploration of neighboring Ash Island, a 137-acre island that is inhabited by deer and bald eagles.
-Fishing along the Willamette River is popular and can yield steelhead and bass.
+It is also a good point to start an exploration of neighboring Ash Island, a 137-acre island inhabited by deer and bald eagles.
+Fishing along the Willamette River is a favorite pastime and can yield steelhead and bass.

-Homes sit on large, wooded lots.
+Homes sit on a large, wooded lot.
 Major retailers are only six minutes away in Newberg.

 Population: 3,300 (city proper)

 Cost of Living: 25% above the national average

 Median Home Price: $555,000

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 50 inches of rain per year.
 Skies are often overcast.